jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Others will site the fact that very few succesful software packages are licensed under GPLv2 or v3, with the Linux Kernel being the major exception.
 Apple for instance has removed all GPLv3 based software from its MacOS due to concerns about GPLv3.

-Industry solution has been the formation of foundations.
+The industry solution has been the formation of foundations.
 There is major foundataion, the [Linux Foundation](https://linuxfoundation.org "The Linux Foundation").
 This is the foundation that employs Linus Torvalds to continue work on the Linux Kernel.
 In addition the Linux Foundation runs multiple other significant technology foundations--all offsprings of Linux and opensource.
 The [list of projects that are managed](https://www.linuxfoundation.org/projects/directory/ "Projects managed by the Linux Foundation") and sheperded by the Linux Foundation is pretty astounding.

 The CNCF--[Cloud Native Computing Foundation](https://cncf.io "Clound Native Compute Foundation").
 In addi "*The Cloud Native Computing Foundation (CNCF) hosts critical components of the global technology infrastructure.
 CNCF brings together the world’s top developers, end users, and vendors and runs the largest open source developer conferences.
 CNCF is part of the nonprofit Linux Foundation.*"